jesmithiv/jesmithiv.github.io/_posts/2016-12-04-pandoc-and-python.md

 I’ve [talked before](http://www.practicallyefficient.com/2016/03/15/markdown-pandoc-latex.html) about using Pandoc to convert Markdown to LaTeX.
 I’ve been using it a lot this year, and it’s been great to write more in Markdown and code less in LaTeX.
 Pandoc does a really nice job converting Markdown and even characters like `$`, `%`, `—`, etc. into the correct LaTeX syntax (`\$`, `\%`, `---`, etc.).
 It also leaves alone any chunks of LaTeX I intersperse in my Markdown files (e.g. equations) so that they’re still there in the final LaTeX output—married with the LaTeX created from Markdown.

 So that’s all the good.
 For me, the *bad* of Pandoc is that I don’t think the LaTeX code it generates is very nice to look at.
-It typesets just fine, but Pandoc inserts extra line breaks by default and does funny things with `itemize` and `enumerate` environmentss that make reading the LaTeX code later difficult—especially annoying when I need to go back into the LaTeX to edit/add things in the future.
+It typesets just fine, but Pandoc inserts extra line breaks by default and does funny things with `itemize` and `enumerate` environments that make reading the LaTeX code later difficult—especially annoying when I need to go back into the LaTeX to edit/add things in the future.

 Fortunately I’ve been able to address these shortcomings by learning more about Pandoc’s options and bringing Python into the mix.